Technologicat/unpythonic/doc/features.md

 ### ``pipe``, ``piped``, ``lazy_piped``: sequence functions

-**Changed in v0.15.0.** Multiple return values and named return values, for passing on to the next function in the pipe, as well as in the final return value from the pipe, are now represented as a `Values`.
+**Changed in v0.15.0.** *Multiple return values and named return values, for unpacking to the args and kwargs of the next function in the pipe, as well as in the final return value from the pipe, are now represented as a `Values`.*

+*The variants `pipe` and `pipec` now expect a `Values` initial value if you want to unpack it into the args and kwargs of the first function in the pipe.
+Otherwise, the initial value is sent as a single positional argument (notably tuples too).*

+*The variants `piped` and `lazy_piped` pack the initial arguments automatically into a `Values`.*

 Similar to Racket's [threading macros](https://docs.racket-lang.org/threading/).
 A pipe performs a sequence of operations, starting from an initial value, and then returns the final value.
 It's just function composition, but with an emphasis on data flow, which helps improve readability: